Install npm install -g appclaw # Run with a natural language goal appclaw "Open Settings and turn on Wi-Fi" # Run a YAML flow appclaw --flow my-test.yaml # Interactive playground appclaw --playground

 YAML flows are the heart of AppClaw's repeatable automation.
 Write your test steps in plain English — AppClaw figures out how to execute them on the device.
 No XPath, no accessibility IDs, no brittle selectors.

-Each step is a natural language instruction like tap Login or wait for the home screen to be visible.
-AppClaw uses AI to find the right elements on screen.
+wait for the home screen to be visible.
+AppClaw uses AI to find the right

 Flat Format

-The simplest YAML structure — a metadata header separated by --- from a flat list of steps.
+The simplest YAML structure — a metadata header separated by

 name: Turn on Wi-Fi platform: android --- - open Settings app - tap Connections - wait 1s - tap Wi-Fi - verify Wi-Fi is visible - done